elastic/kibana/packages/core/saved-objects/core-saved-objects-server/docs/model_versions.md

 We can't remove the data in version `X+1`, as we need to be able to rollback to the prior version at **any time**.
-If we were to delete the data of this `removed` field during the upgrade to version `X+1`, and if then, for any reason, we'll need to rollback to version `X`,  it would cause a data loss, as version `X` was still using this field, but it is no longer present in our document.
-It would put the rollback at risk.
+If we were to delete the data of this `removed` field during the upgrade to version `X+1`, and if then, for any reason, we'd need to rollback to version `X`,  it would cause a data loss, as version `X` was still using this field, but it would no longer present in our document after the rollback.

-Which is why we need to perform field removal as a 2-step operation:
+Which is why we need to perform any field removal as a 2-step operation:
 - release `X`: Kibana still utilize the field
 - release `X+1`: Kibana no longer utilize the field, but the data is still present in the documents
 - release `X+2`: The data is effectively deleted from the documents.

-That way, any one-version rollback (`X+2` to `X+1` **or** `X+1` to `X` is safe in term of data integrity)
+That way, any prior-version rollback (`X+2` to `X+1` **or** `X+1` to `X` is safe in term of data integrity)

 The main question then, is what's the best way of having our application layer simply ignore this `removed` field during version `X+1`, as we don't want this field (now non-utilized) to be returned from the persistence layer, as it could "pollute" the higher-layers